mothership-ec/cog/src/Message/Cog/Migration/readme.md

 The `down()` method should take the exact opposite action as the `up()` method to ensure when rolled back the database is reset to the state it was before the migration was run.

+The file & class name should be prepended with a UNIX timestamp for when the migration was created.
+This is so the migrations system knows what order to run the migrations in.

 **Example Migration**

 ```php